 Location, Castle Farm Holiday cottages South Wales

 Ever experienced total silence or absolute darkness?
-The holiday cottage farm is situated on a hillside, in the middle of the Black Mountains and Brecon Beacons, South Wales on the border of England and Wales.
+The holiday cottage farm is situated on a hillside, in the wilderness of the Black Mountains part of the Brecon Beacons, South Wales on the border of England and Wales.
 The setting is completely isolated, with not a neighbour in sight, yet is less than 3 hours from London.
 There's a good Co-Op in Hay-on-Wye, seven miles away, and both Waitrose and Tesco can deliver to the house.
 The nearest (and best) pub is a hard three mile walk, or another is four miles by car.

 The novelist Bruce Chatwin used to stay here as a boy and must have been inspired to write On the Black Hill which was published in 1982

 Activities such as riding, canoeing, rock climbing, gorge walking, fishing, cycling and clay shooting are all available within a few miles.
 Hay-on-Wye is famous for its many bookshops and the annual, literary Hay Festival in May.
 If you would prefer not to travel but still do something fun and exciting then why not book a Team Challenge that you can all do right here.

 Llanthony Valley and Priory

 The Llanthony Valley is a place of magical beauty, history and religion, in the Black Mountains to the north of Abergavenny.